uptane/pures/pure2.md

 ### The Offline-update metadata role

 To solve the problems above, we add a new role to the Director repository, called the "Offline-update" role.
 The new Offline-update role is responsible for producing and signing metadata about sets of images that are valid for offline updates.
 This includes two types of metadata: Offline-update Snapshot metadata and Offline-update Targets metadata.
-These roles are analagous to snapshot and Targets metadata on the image repository.
+These roles are analagous to snapshot and Targets metadata on the Image repository.

 Each Offline-update Targets metadata file lists a set of images eligible for installation together as an offline update.
 This metadata is designed to be loaded onto a portable storage medium, such as a USB drive or a diagnostics/flashing tool with attached storage, alongside an up-to-date version of all non-device-specific metadata from both Uptane repositories and binaries for all targets listed.
 Uptane clients can check for the presence of Offline-update metadata, either by an automated process (e.g. periodically checking some well-known location on a filesystem or TFTP server) or via a manually-triggered diagnostic command.
 If Offline-update metadata is found, the clients validate it, check it against the Image repository metadata, and then install the targets.